The Home Depot to Hire 1,000 Technology Professionals

-ATLANTA, April 18, 2018 /PRNewswire-HISPANIC PR WIRE/ -- The Home Depot® is hiring approximately 1,000 new technology professionals in 2018 at its primary technology centers in Atlanta, Austin and Dallas to support initiatives related to its $11.1 billion three-year strategic investment plan.
+ATLANTA, April 18, 2018 /PRNewswire/ -- The Home Depot® is hiring approximately 1,000 new technology professionals in 2018 at its primary technology centers in Atlanta, Austin and Dallas to support initiatives related to its $11.1 billion three-year strategic investment plan.

 In December 2017, the company announced investments related to its store and online shopping experience, supply chain and delivery capabilities, and associate and workforce management systems.
 Many of these initiatives require advanced software engineering, system engineering, UX design and product management.